mickcooke/Capstone_Hats_app_FrontEnd/README.md

 ### Installation

 The back end of the application was create using java which can be found [here](https://github.com/mickcooke/Capstone_Hats_app):
 ```
+Open with IntelliJ
-Open with IntelliJ, open the terminal and type "createdb hats_application"
+Open the terminal and type "createdb hats_application"
 Go to src > main > java > HatsapplicationApplication and click run.
 ```

 For the front end of the application:
 ```
 npm install